ldeo-glaciology/AntPen_NSF_NERC/index.md

 Each team member presented a different aspect of the project.
 Here's Andrew outlining his GNSS deployment strategy for all of us to discuss as a team.
 ![Each team member presented a different aspect of the project.
 Here's Andrew outlining his GNSS deployment strategy for all of us to discuss as a team.](pictures/cambridge-sep-24/1000036670.jpg)

 We spent the day coming up with detailed science plans, including lots of contingency plans for bad weather, or for cases where we can't get to our ideal site because of meltwater or crevasses.
-The meeting was fuelled by Ben's epic mint chocolate tiffin.
+The meeting was fueled by Ben's epic mint chocolate tiffin.
 Thanks Ben!

 The whole FRAM team
 ![The whole FRAM team](pictures//cambridge-sep-24/PXL_20240909_144717347.MP.jpg)